Lagerpetidae

+Lagerpetids were generally small and lightly-built animals; the largest include Dromomeron gigas (from Argentina) and an indeterminate Dromomeron specimen from the Santa Rosa Formation of Texas, reaching a femoral length of 15-22 cm, it is also possible that Alickmeron maleriensis(from India) could reach the same proportions as its upper partial femur was 6.5 cm and femoral condyle was about 4.3 cm in length.
+Lagerpetid fossils are rare; the most common finds are bones of the hindlimbs, which have a number of distinctive features.
+Remains from other parts of the body have accumulated more frequently since the late 2010s.
+Several species are now known to possess both small densely-backed teeth and a toothless beak at the tip of the snout.

 Description

+Hip and hindlimbs

 As with most early avemetatarsalians, the most characteristic adaptations of lagerpetids occurred in their hip, leg and ankle bones, likely as a result of these being the bones most commonly preserved.
-Hip material is only known in Lagerpeton and Ixalerpeton, which share three adaptations of the ilium (upper blade of the hip).
+Hip material is only known in Ixalerpeton, Lagerpeton, and Venetoraptor, which share three adaptations of the ilium (upper blade of the hip).
 The supraacetabular crest, a ridge of bone which lies above the acetabulum (hip socket), is thickest above the middle portion of the acetabulum, rather than the front of it.
 However, it also extends further forwards than in most dinosauromorphs, snaking along the length of the pubic peduncle (the area of the ilium which connects to the pubis).
 The ilium's facet for the pubis opens downwards, a trait also acquired by ornithischian dinosaurs.
 The hip in general was wide, had a closed acetabulum (i.e. one with a bony inner wall), and had two sacral vertebrae, lacking many specializations of later dinosauromorphs, like dinosaurs.

 Like other early archosaurs (and archosaur relatives such as Euparkeria), the femur (thigh bone) was slender and S-shaped.
 The femoral head was thin when seen from above, and its apex projected about 45 degrees between medially (inwards) and anteriorly (forwards).
 Most archosaurs had three tubera (bumps) on their flattened femoral head, one at the middle of the anterolateral (forwards/outwards) surface, another at the middle of the posteromedial (backwards/inwards) surface, and a small third one which was near the apex of the femoral head.
 However, lagerpetids lack the anterolateral tuber, instead having an emargination in the head just below where the tuber would normally be expected.
 The femoral head itself was notably hook-shaped when seen from the side.
 The distal portion of the femur (i.e. the portion near the knee) had a pair of condyles (knobs) on either side of the rear surface, as well as a third knob-like structure known as a crista tibiofibularis, which was present just above the lateral condyle.
 The crista tibiofibularis was uniquely enlarged in lagerpetids, and undergoes further evolution in Ixalerpeton and particularly Dromomeron.